 How can I wash and dry areas I can’t reach such as my back and feet?

-There are a variety of long handled sponges and brushes available to buy to help you reach further without needing to twist or bend.
-These come in different shapes and sizes and either with curved, straight, or flexible handles, and cost from just a few pounds.
+There is a variety of long-handled sponges and brushes available to buy to help you reach further without needing to twist or bend.
+These come in different shapes and sizes and either with curved, straight or flexible handles and cost from just a few pounds.
 You can also have a full body dryer which fits onto your bathroom wall and blows warm air on you to get you dry after a bath or shower.

 Are there any aids to help me get dressed and undressed?